The Wonder Stuff’s late 80s student disco anthem had its genesis in a recording accident, as frontman Miles Hunt explains

 “What happened was, I was living with Clint Mansell from Pop Will Eat Itself at the time, and he had a four-track Portastudio.
 I recorded a version of A Wish Away on that, and I don’t know if you remember how those things worked, but it gave you four tracks because it splits the two stereo bands from side 1 and side 2.
 And then when we sat down to listen to it, I put it in the cassette deck the wrong way round, and so because I’d double-tracked the guitar and double-tracked the vocal, I had one guitar and one vocal going backwards.
 And it ends up going ‘aaaaaaaaawish-away’ rather than ‘I wish you were here’ or… actually I don’t know what part of the song it was, though I do still have the tape somewhere, I think.
 I remember thinking ‘That’s odd’, and then thinking ‘Hmm… a wish away… that’s what I’ll call the song!’.

 “So that became the last line.
 And then it’s been pointed out to me in recent years that there are very few songs in the pop arena where the title of the song only appears once in the song, and only in the last line.
-And it’s quite a nice collection of songs: Up The Junction by Squeeze, A Wish Away by us, Just Like Heaven by The Cure and I think there’s only one or two others.
+And it’s quite a nice collection of songs: Up The Junction by Squeeze, A Wish Away by us, Just Like Heaven by The Cure and I think there are only one or two others.
 So that’s quite a nice little nerdy songwriting detail!
 But again, like everything else with The Wonder Stuff, it happened by accident rather than design.

 “I’ve never regretted calling the song that.
 Some people say you should always go for an obvious title that’s the same as the chorus, so people can go in a record shop and say ‘Have you got that record Achy Breaky Heart?’ or whatever, but I’ve always been the opposite, I’ve often used titles that aren’t even in the song.
 Unbearable isn’t in the song and I’ve done that a few times… if I can sum up the whole feeling of the song in one word, I quite like that.